nycksw/ocd/README.md

 Accidentally committing sensitive things from your home directory (e.g., ~~`ocd add .`~~) is a concern, so:

 - An extensive `.gitignore_ocd` warns about potential secrets/junk.
-- A pre-commit hook will warn when adding lots of files at once.
+- A pre-commit hook warns when adding many files at once.

 ## One-Shot Setup

 The `ocd-install.sh` script will ask for your existing remote repo URL (GitHub, GitLab, etc.) for tracking your dotfiles.
 If you already have one with dotfiles in it, that's fine if the files are at the root of the repo, but remember that **this setup will overwrite your local versions in your home directory**!
 You may also pass arguments non-interactively, which you'll probably want to do for new machines once you get used to this way of working.

-The script will also offer a pre-commit hook to make sure you don't accidentally add your entire home directory by flagging commits with more than 20 files.
+The script also offers a pre-commit hook to make sure you don't accidentally add your entire home directory by flagging commits with more than 20 files.

 Finally, it also offers to download a massive `excludesFile` (`$HOME/.gitignore_ocd`) to prevent accidentally checking in secrets and other junk files.
 At the time of this writing it has 5059 rules in it.
 You may override a bad match with `-f`.